Sea Change Farm & Flower is a woman-run specialty cut flower farm and floral design studio in Accord, NY.

 “Hi, I’m Samantha!

-I left New York City and moved upstate when I realized that I care deeply about connecting people with nature.
+I left New York City and moved upstate when I realized that I care deeply about feeling connected to nature, and connecting other people with nature.
 Weekend hiking trips were just not making up for all those hours in the concrete jungle.

 Maybe you can relate?

-Flowers, on the other hand, have the power to bring nature into the lives and homes of so many people.
+Flowers have the power to bring nature into the lives and homes of so many people!
+I love this about Sea Change.”

-I am so excited to be your flower farmer.”
+I am thrilled to be your flower farmer.”

 What about the name?